AI & Agents

 }

-By passing the work to a background worker, your Laravel application can manage ownership transfers.
-An AI agent can construct a workspace, fill it with intelligence-indexed files, and trigger a webhook.
-Your queued job catches that webhook and emails a human user, inviting them to take administrative control of the new environment.
+An AI agent can construct a workspace, fill it with intelligence-indexed files, and leave a trail in the audit log.
+Your queued job reads that activity and emails a human user, inviting them to take administrative control of the new environment.

 Give Your AI Agents Persistent Storage

 Developers can install the OpenClaw integration to expand these options.
 By executing the command clawhub install dbalve/fast-io in compatible environments, your system gains access to fourteen zero-configuration natural language tools.
-Instead of building custom interfaces for organizing folders or retrieving document metadata, you allow the LLM to map user intent directly to the Fast.io API.
+Instead of building custom interfaces for organizing folders or retrieving document metadata, you allow the LLM to map user intent directly to Fastio tools.

 When Intelligence Mode is toggled on a workspace, all uploaded files are automatically parsed, chunked, and indexed for semantic search.
-Rather than maintaining a complicated PHP integration with a vector database, your Laravel server sends the user's natural language query to the Fast.io API.
-The platform executes the Retrieval-Augmented Generation (RAG) internally and returns a cited response that your application can present directly to the user.
+Rather than maintaining a complicated PHP integration with a vector database, your Laravel server can start Ripley, the built-in RAG agent, with POST /current/workspace/{workspace_id}/ai/agent/ and send the user's question with POST /current/workspace/{workspace_id}/ai/agent/{chat_id}/message/.
+Agents can get a cited answer through the MCP ai tool (action ask).
+The platform runs Retrieval-Augmented Generation internally so your application can present the answer directly to the user.

 Evidence and Implementation Metrics